bhdirect-ebooks/dev-docs/source/code/data_types.md

 In Bible studies, LESSON<em>maker</em> question `<li>` elements receive `data-question` or `data-panic` attributes, and each receives its `number` value <em>(this number value specifies where that question is positioned in that particular list of questions)</em>.

-**`data-question` **questions tend to revolve around a reader's subjective experience or connection with an idea in the text of the book, or might be just about the reader's opinions or subjective experiences.
+**`data-question` **questions tend to revolve around a reader's subjective experience or connection with an idea in the text of the book, or might be just about the reader's opinions.

 **`data-panic`** questions relate very directly to a Scripture verse or passage, and focus on textual analysis or themes within that passage (and less related to feelings or experiential connections of the reader).